markwest1972/LSTM-Example-Google-Colaboratory/README.md

 # LSTM-Example-Google-Colaboratory
 Google Colab Notebook containing LSTM and IMDB Reviews Example

-## How to use
+## Opening the Notebook in Google Colab

-1. Open the notebook in Github.
+Open the Notebook in Google Colab by clicking this link: https://colab.research.google.com/github/markwest1972/LSTM-Example-Google-Colaboratory/blob/master/LSTM_IMDB_Sentiment_Example.ipynb.

-2. Click the "Open in Colab" button at the top of the notebook file.
-3. The notebook will be opened in playground mode in Google Colab.
-Enjoy!
+The Notebook will be opened in playground mode, so feel free to change things around and have fun!

+## Viewing the Notebook in GitHub

+Occasionally GitHub struggles with rendering Jupyter Notebooks.
+This is an intermittent problem on GitHubs side.
+If this occurs, just open the Notebook in Google Colab as explained above.